Ellednera/MapSearching/README.md

 w & h are the width and height of the screen

+#### private Panel renderStationList()
+Creates the panel for the list of station names.
+This is a selection box

+#### private java.awt.List poolList()
+Called by *renderStationList()* mentioned above.
+This is the data/names of the stations

+*Take note that the return type might conflict with java.util.List

+#### private Panel renderDetails()
+Creates the panel for entering the capacity, weight, and algorithm.

+#### private Panel renderRouteDisplay()
+Creates the text box on the bottom of the screen.
+This is to display the stations selected (in sequence) based on the selection list

+#### private Panel renderRouteButton()
+Creates the button with the word "Route" to find the path based on the selected station names.

 #### public void paint(Graphics g)
 Overriden to can draw the stations and the connecting lines as well as the name of the stations.